I wrote this a couple of months ago before the hashtag #metoo started trending.

-If a person tells you to leave her or him alone you must respect that.
-Yet, there are so many incidences that girls tell me when a boy clearly did not understand what that means.
-In fact, I cannot think of a single female friend of mine who has never encountered a situation where she was either verbally or physically abused.
+If a person tells you to leave them alone, you must respect that.
+Yet, there are so many incidents that girls tell me when a boy clearly did not understand what that means.
+I cannot think of a single (female) friend of mine who has never encountered a situation where she (or in some cases he) was either verbally or physically abused.
 Therefore, this topic clearly calls for conversation.
-What we have to understand, is that not only shouting “NO!!!”, while physically defending ourselves, means No.
+What we have to understand is that not only shouting “NO!!!” while physically defending ourselves means No.

-When a man approaches you in a way you don’t want him to, there are lots of thoughts and feelings which might stop you from actually screaming at him.
-It may be that you feel scared that if you anger him, he will get violent.
-Thus, after trying to tell him in a “polite way” that you don’t like him talking to you or even touching you, you stay quiet in order to stay safe.
-Or it may be that you feel ashamed, even blame yourself for his behaviour.
-“Did I give him a sign?” or “Is my skirt too short?” may be thoughts which cross your mind.
-And especially if he tells you “C’mon, I know you want it.
-You have been flirting with me the whole evening!” the situation can quickly get out of hand.
-You might be in a state where you don’t understand what is happening, at a party, intoxicated, your consent overlooked without you even having the chance to say No or Yes.
+When a person approaches you in a way you don’t want them to, there are lots of thoughts and feelings which might stop you from actually screaming at them.
+You might feel scared that if you anger them, they will become violent.
+Thus, after trying to tell them in a “polite way” that you don’t like them talking to/touching you, you stay quiet in order to stay safe.
+You might feel ashamed, even blame yourself, for this behaviour.
+“Did I give a sign?”
+“Is my shirt too tight?”
+If they tell you “C’mon, I know you want it.
+You have been flirting with me the whole evening!” the situation can quickly get out of hand, especially if you are intoxicated and don’t understand what is happening.
+Suddenly, your consent is undermined without you even having had the chance to say No or Yes.
 Or you may simply be asleep, a vulnerable situation where you only realise what is going on once it is already too late.

-Another thing is that you might feel like there are people you are not supposed to say No to.
-For example, it is supposed to be your ‘duty’ as a girlfriend or wife to give your unconditional consent, since after all he has touched you before so why would you say no now?
-He might tell you to “Stop being all weird!” and consequently you would sleep with him because you are afraid to hurt or even lose the other person.
+People also feel like there are people who they are not supposed to say No to.
+For example, it is made to seem one’s ‘duty’ as a partner to give your unconditional consent.
+They touched you before, so why would you say No now?
+They might tell you to “Stop being all weird!” and consequently you would sleep with them because you are afraid to hurt or even lose the other person.

-It is never okay if somebody treats or touches us in a way we do not want them to.
+It is never okay for anybody to treat or touch us in ways we do not want them to.

-No matter what we did before and who we deal with, it is never our fault if somebody does not respect us and our body.
-We have every right to talk about being disrespected and to fight against that, either during the situation itself or after it has happened.
-We also need to understand that if we let someone get away with disrespecting us they will consider it no big issue and will continue to treat other people that way.
-I know incidences of boys forcing themselves onto girls while they were peacefully sleeping next to them because “Why would they even share a bed with them if there is no sex involved?”.
-To them, the sleeping girl clearly asked to be touched.
-Or examples of boys taking advantage of girls being high or drunk because “Why would she even come by with a bottle of wine wearing this dress if she didn’t want it anyways?”.
-Or even boyfriends threatening to leave their girlfriends if they were not up for trying certain things, because they could not imagine that she would ever want to deny her man.
+No matter what we did before and who we are dealing with, it is never our fault if somebody does not respect us and our body.
+We have every right to talk about being disrespected and to fight against that, either in the situation itself or after it has happened.
+We also need to understand that if we let someone get away with disrespecting us, they will continue to treat other people that way.

-A clear Yes is her kissing you back or even starting the kiss.
-It is her touching you while smiling.
-A clear Yes is never having to convince her to do anything because she is showing you that she wants it.
-A clear Yes can also change back into a No. Most importantly, if you are not sure whether or not it is a clear Yes, there is a simple way to figure it out: Just ask her.
-Ask her if you kissing her is fine or if you touching her in certain places is okay with her.
-I ensure you that every woman prefers that you ask for her consent too many times rather than you not that one time.
+A clear Yes is the other person kissing you back or even starting the kiss.
+It is them touching you while smiling.
+A clear Yes is never having to convince them to do anything because they are showing you that they want this.
+A clear Yes can also change back into a No. Most importantly, if you are not sure whether or not it is a clear Yes, there is a simple way to figure it out: Just ask.
+Ask them if you kissing them is fine or if you touching them in certain places is okay with them.
+Every person prefers to be asked for their consent too many times, instead of being forced to do things we do not want.